markito/knative-ansible/README.md

 The benefits of this model are:
 - All components of the application can auto-scale up and down (to zero) according to the demand.
     - If multiple events are sent to a given application, the system can automatically provision more pods to keep up with the demand.
+    - You can define concurrency level for each service.
 - You can add/remove steps and orchestrate multiple playbooks asynchronously
 - You can trigger applications and other services (notification systems) when a playbook or a step in a playbook is completed.

 ## Setup and Requirements